Jalal-Zein/VISTA/README.md

 Hello!!
 This is my first major project on github!
 ## What is VISTA?
-VISTA stands for VIrtual Scheduling and Tasks Assistant It's supposed to be my personal scheduling assistant.
+VISTA stands for VIrtual Scheduling and Tasks Assistant.
+It's supposed to be my personal scheduling assistant.
 This project is a Discord bot that pulls information from a Google Sheets spreadsheet to help me view & edit my schedule, keep track of todos, and remind me to follow essentials routines!
 ## What technologies are used?
 This project was entirely built with JavaScript and node.js